exploreprogramming/exploreprogramming.github.io/_posts/2024-05-17-getting-started-with-django-for-web-development.md

 description: >-
   Django, a high-level Python web framework, is designed to help developers build robust and scalable web applications quickly.
 Django has become a popular choice among developers worldwide.
 author: badal
-categories: [python, django]
+categories: [python]
 tags: [django]
-pin: true
 comments: true
-mermaid: true
 date: 2024-06-09 11:33:00
 image:
   path: /assets/images/photos/django.png
-  alt: Django
+  alt: Django Framework
 ---

 In the ever-evolving landscape of web development, choosing the right framework can significantly impact the efficiency and scalability of your projects.
 Django, a high-level Python web framework, is designed to help developers build robust and scalable web applications quickly.